chesslablab/testing-redux-chess/README.md

 Check out this [demo](https://programarivm.github.io/demo-redux-chess).

-## Local Setup
+## Local Installation and Setup

-First thinkgs first, fork and clone the `@chesslablab/redux-chess` package into your `projects` folder as it is described in the following example:
+First things first, fork and clone the `@chesslablab/redux-chess` package into your `projects` folder as it is described in the following example:

     $ git clone git@github.com:chesslablab/redux-chess.git @chesslablab/redux-chess